kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ### Runtime, build-time separation

-Since Function CR is managing two workloads ( Deployment for runtime and Job for build-time ) we need to separate them in the spec in order to make it clear where do the mounts and annotations belong.
+Since Function CR is managing two workloads (Deployment for runtime and Job for build-time) we need to separate them in the spec in order to make it clear where the mounts and annotations belong.

-We can either make a clear separation, i.e:
+We can either make a clear separation, i.e.:

 ```yaml
 spec: